telnetning/CodeEnglish/README.md

 #### product

 <pre>
-...the length of the resulting output will be equal to the <b>product<b> of the lengths of all the sequences.
+...the length of the resulting output will be equal to the <b>product</b> of the lengths of all the sequences.

 src: <a href="https://docs.python.org/2/howto/functional.html">python doc/Function Programming HOWTO</a>